kbagoy/kb2024/_posts/2021-04-06-aspects-of-your-business-that-can-benefit-from-stronger-cybersecurity.md

 ## **Online Payment Processing**

 Some of the most sensitive customer data you end up with is data you collect during payment processing.
 This information can potentially be used to compromise your customers’ financial information and even steal their identity.
 Protecting your online payment processing system is critical.
 Encourage your customers to set up accounts with your business that they can perform transactions with.
 According to [GCF Global](https://edu.gcfglobal.org/en/internetsafety/creating-strong-passwords/1/), you can get your customers involved in their security by requiring them to set up secure passwords that are less likely to be vulnerable to hackers.
 Protecting your business should be a top priority.
 Strong cybersecurity can help protect customer data, your accounting, and online payment processing systems.
-If you aren’t sure how to best go about protecting your business from cyber threats, take the time to consult an expert so you can develop an understanding of the best way to move forward.

-**Wanting to learn more of the essentials of an online business?
-Grab my [Ebook](https://go.katebagoy.com/ebook) today**
+If you aren’t sure how to best go about protecting your business from cyber threats, take the time to consult an expert so you can develop an understanding of the best way to move forward. **Wanting to learn more of the essentials of an online business?
+Grab my[Ebook](https://go.katebagoy.com/ebook) today**